 Acquiring a Student Visa:

 Applicants who are applying for a student (F-1) visa must attend full time.
 Full time is defined for these purposes as at least 12 credit hours per semester.
 I-20 forms are not available until an applicant has been accepted and has paid their seat deposit.
-It is vital that you demonstrate adequate financial support to cover cost of one year of attendance.
-You must show evidence of sufficient private or government funding in order to be issued the appropriate immigration document.
+It is vital that they demonstrate adequate financial support to cover cost of one year of attendance.
+They must show evidence of sufficient private or government funding in order to be issued the appropriate immigration document.
 For more information on student visas, please review the International Student & Scholar Services website at http://www.american.edu/ocl/isss/Immigration-and-Visa-Incoming-Students.cfm.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.